 Comparative analysis of visual languages from across the world by coding the properties within comics, leading to cross-cultural comparisons.

 If you’re interested in reading academic research on visual language, please go to my Downloadable Papers or check out my books.
 The "introductory writings" page has more accessible and basic writing on visual language theory, while The Visual Linguist blog has more casual and exploratory writing on this topic, as well as updates about ongoing research.
 You can also find video lectures and podcasts describing this research.

 For people interested in participating in studies, check out our links to any online studies we might currently be running.

 For those interested in doing research, I also provide several resources providing advice and pointing towards research materials.

-If you are currently a student in San Diego County and interested in helping with research, please contact me directly.
+If you are currently a student in the Netherlands and interested in helping with research, please contact me directly.

 - Marta Kutas, UC San Diego